sourceplant/vbnotescript/README.md

 * Press your keyboard shortcut combination **Ctrl+Alt+F** to start the app
 * To create a new Note, type ":new" in the inputBox.
    * A blank temp file opens up in Notepad++
-   * Save it once with Ctrl +s , only when you are done with the file, else leave it open
+   * Save it to update the file content
    * Note - There is no connecpt of Notes name, however you can take first line of each note as note name by marking with
       * eg. ##### Note1
 * To search for some text, type your search in input box and press ok